 For general inquiries, email us at email@example.com.
 You can also follow us on Instagram and Facebook, and sign up for our newsletter to be the first to hear about new tales and exclusive sales.
 If you’re interested in starting a wholesale account, fill out this short form and we’ll be in touch within 24 hours.

 Orders and Shipping

 We ship worldwide via USPS.

 How long will it take to receive my order?

-Orders placed before 9am ET on Monday through Friday will be sent out within two business days from our Watertown, MA, warehouse.
+Retail orders placed before 9am ET on Monday through Friday will be sent out within about five business days from our Wakefield, MA, warehouse.

 How can I track my order?